balkeumlabs/tee-fl-0g/docs/MULTIPLE_PARTICIPANTS_SETUP.md

 node scripts/test_0g_storage_mainnet.js
 ```

-**Note**: Uploads currently fail due to SDK API issue.
-The SDK expects a file handle/path, but buffer handling needs to be fixed.
+**Note**: Uploads currently fail due to SDK issue (`network does not support ENS`).
+Code has been updated to use file handles correctly, but SDK has a bug that needs 0G team to fix.

 ---